alvaroabascar/webegg/README.md

 # webegg
-## Simple template to quickly start a flask project
+## Simple template to quickly start a Flask project

 --------------------